Navigating Interest Rate Movements: A Guide to Maximizing Your Investments

 • High interest rates can help control by reducing spending and investment.

-For example, during times of economic downturn, central banks may lower interest rates to stimulate borrowing and spending, thus boosting economic activity.
+For example, during times of economic , central banks may lower interest rates to stimulate borrowing and spending, thus boosting economic activity.
 Conversely, during periods of high inflation, central banks may raise interest rates to curb spending and prevent prices from rising too quickly.

 Impact of Interest Rate Movements